watanabe-j/qfratio/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# qfratio: R Package for Moment of Ratios of Quadratic Forms
+# qfratio: R Package for Moments of Ratios of Quadratic Forms

 <!-- badges: start -->
 <!-- badges: end -->